arnavsacheti/tt09-tiny-ternary-tapeout-csa/docs/info.md

 ## How it works

-The `tt_um_tiny_ternary_tapeout.v` module is designed to perform matrix multiplication using a pipelined architecture.
+The `tt_um_tiny_ternary_tapeout_csa.v` module is designed to perform matrix multiplication using a pipelined architecture.
 Here's a step-by-step explanation of how it works:

 Loading the Weights (`tt_um_load.v`):